5 Things That Can Happen When You Eat a Lot of Peanut Butter

 Peanut butter is chock full of nutrients and antioxidants that can help boost heart health, including niacin, magnesium, vitamin E, and healthy unsaturated fats.
 It's also low in carbs.

-You can OD on sugar, salt, and fat.
+You can overload on sugar, salt, and fat.

 As nutritious and delicious as peanut butter can be, your go-to creamy snack can also contain hidden added sugars and unhealthy trans fats.